 Methi is the main vegetable of this recipe and can be slightly bitter in taste.
 It is paired with flavor-filled and aromatic spices that are sauteed along with cashews, onion, and ginger.
 The sweet green peas along with the cream make up for the sweet part of this dish.

 Methi leaves come with many health benefits like regulating the cholesterol level and keeping the heart healthy.
+You will also enjoy this delicious and simple Aloo Methi recipe.

 How to make Methi Matar Malai?